alephnode/alephnode/src/pages/02-record-graphql/02-record-graphql.md

 λ prisma generate
 ```

-If done properly, this newly generated directory will be created in the desired spot (the `generate` option in `prisma.yml` above) and match the schema detailed in `datamodel.prisma`.
+If done properly, this newly generated directory will be created in the desired spot (the <b>generate</b> option in _prisma.yml_ above) and match the schema detailed in _datamodel.prisma_.

-Since we have our Prisma information, we can populate our `.env` file with the sensitive info:
+Since we have our Prisma information, we can populate our _.env_ file with the sensitive info:

+_.env:_

 ```.env
 PRISMA_ENDPOINT="endpoint_url_here"